papernotes/Reddit-OriginalPostSearcher/README.md

 1.1.2 (7/22/2015) - Added original poster's username for commenting
 1.1.3 (7/25/2015) - Fixed checking original post bug that involved "in" phrase, updated commenting to emphasize convenience for
-                    mobile users, and updated ignoredSubs list
+                    mobile users, and updated ignoredSubs list 1.1.4 (7/29/2015) - Added ability to create no participation links for certain subreddits
 ```